Privacy Notice Contact Us Online

 How long will you use my information for?

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
-We will retain your personal data for 2 years after the last contact was made, for performance statistics / record keeping.
+We will retain your personal data for 2 years from the last email account activity (i.e. an email opened).
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.
 Otherwise we will retain and securely destroy your personal information in accordance with the data retention schedule.